 Once you start this process, you’ll come up with a list of things that aren’t consistent among all your bids.
-You can then contact each remodeling contractor and provide a list of items that seems like its missing from their bid and have them add it or clarify that it’s included.
+You can then contact each remodeling contractor and provide a list of items that seems like it’s missing from their bid and have them add them or clarify that they’re included.
 Evaluating and comparing estimates is an iterative process and you may have to do several rounds of this until you have multiple bids that are “apples-to-apples”.

 How to Factor in Project Material Costs

 Although it’s obvious that labor is included in a contractor’s bid, it’s much less clear which materials are included.
 In most cases, general contractors include “rough” materials.
 These include things like concrete, lumber, screws, drywall, plumbing pipe, etc. And there is another category of materials called “finish” materials that will usually not be included because they depend on the customer’s selection for items like faucets, tile, door handles, light fixtures, etc.

 One problem is that some items don’t neatly fall into one of these categories so they may or may not be included in a contractor’s estimate.
 Items like this include windows, flooring materials, bathroom vanity, paint, doors, recessed lights, etc. So, it’s extremely important to clarify which materials are paid for by the contractor versus the customer.
 Because every bid you get will have different material items included, you must factor that in before you can truly compare one price to another.
 You may see that one bid is significantly higher than another, but upon closer review, it could just include many more materials.